 Avoid these inefficiencies by learning what custom dimensions are and how to set them up through Google Tag Manager.

 What is a Custom Dimension?

-Custom dimensions are essentially custom secondary dimensions that are pulled in through your GTM container, which extracts information and sends it along to GA.
-There’s a section within secondary dimensions solely dedicated to custom dimensions.
-Here’s an example of a secondary dimension pulled into a GA report:
+Custom dimensions are essentially custom secondary dimensions that are configured through your GA settings.
+There’s a section within secondary dimensions solely dedicated to custom dimensions, once enabled.

 Custom dimensions are made up of the following elements:

 - Index: the identifying number for your values

 - Scopes: the type of value that’s collected

 - Variables: what collects your value in GTM